 Through it all, it isn't uncommon to come across myths about developing leaders - be it about leaders in Asia, or that leadership development should primarily focus on top-level executives.

-This article summarises seven common myths uncovered in a recent report by the Center for Creative Leadership, titled Developing future-fluent Asian leaders – Myths we must debunk, based on a survey of 248 senior HR leaders across Asia.
+This article summarises seven common myths uncovered in a recent report by the Center for Creative Leadership in partnership with ADP, titled Developing future-fluent Asian leaders – Myths we must debunk, based on a survey of 248 senior HR leaders across Asia.

 Myth #1 Asian leaders are harder to develop to take on senior global leadership roles

 According to about four in 10 respondents (41%), this came up as one of their top three myths heard.

 While there is an ever-increasing need for global Asian leaders - leaders who can build local business, advise global organisations how to win in Asia, and help local organisations with regional aspirations expand outside of the home country - such talent remains a rare commodity.
 For instance, leaders of Asian origin account for only 4% and 8% of executive leadership teams in Europe and US-headquartered companies respectively.

 As shown in the graphic above, there are three distinct reasons that are holding back Asian leaders from stepping into global roles:

 - Individual skill and will issues

 The report also highlighted that a lack of talent competitiveness or inadequate talent development infrastructure may inhibit growth of talent at a country level, while organisation culture may also be a key culprit.